sarnickaa/tic-tac-toe/README.md

 In the future, I would like to include an option where the user can play against the computer.

 I would like to go back to refactor my code base to ensure it is as DRY and efficient as possible.
+I would like to go back and rewrite my functions according to ES6 conventions.

 I would like to address the bonus requirements.